 – Quartier Harlem

 It was an astonishing bit of news that came from the street fighter.
-She had come full circle to a place where music was the universal healer replacing angry confrontation on the hard turf of childhood.
+She had come full circle to a place where music was the universal healer replacing angry confrontation on the hard childhood turf.

-In her pursuit of the arts in the hub of Harlem’s jazz universe, she was showcasing budding musical talent.
+In the hub of Harlem’s jazz universe, she was showcasing budding musical talent.
 Transformed into a nurturer of musicians–mother to the Muse, she shared a common pursuit that brought us together.

 “Yes, I was that girl who never had a fight.”
-(Did she mean that she had to have one to establish her identity in a new neighborhood?)
+(Did she mean that she had to have one to mark her territory in a new neighborhood?)

 “Thank God, your mother was the wise one and invited us up,” she continued.
 Shirley, so sorry for that behavior but we didn’t get into it, and I’m very happy because you probably would have kicked my butt! …”